elavalasrinivasreddy/Hand-Tracking-with-Finger-Counting/README.md

 6. Webcam is opened and capture the video from your Webcam
 7. show the hands to webcam (most of the time hide your head), it detect and show the no.of fingers are stand/up.

-Note: Find the Resultant screen shot.
+Note: Find the Resultant snapshot.